LC-Linkous/bayesian_optimization_python/README.md

 In this example, proposed points are generated within the provided bounds of the problem, so there is no extra constraint handling added.

-### Single-Objective Optimization
+### Multi-Object Optimization
-This example was created for single-objective optimization.
-Multi-objective versions will be uploaded later, with updated graphing for the pareto front.
+The no preference method of multi-objective optimization, but a Pareto Front is not calculated.
+Instead, the best choice (smallest norm of output vectors) is listed as the output.

 ### Objective Function Handling
 The optimizer minimizes the absolute value of the difference from the target outputs and the evaluated outputs.
 Future versions may include options for function minimization absent target values.

 #### Internal Objective Function Example

+There are three functions included in the repository:
-The current internal optimization function is the Himmelblau function, which takes 2 inputs, and has 1 output.
-It has several global minima candidates, though only 1 is listed in the config file
+1) Himmelblau's function, which takes 2 inputs and has 1 output
+2) A multi-objective function with 3 inputs and 2 outputs (see lundquist_3_var)
+3) A single-objective function with 1 input and 1 output (see one_dim_x_test)

+Each function has four files in a directory:
+   1) configs_F.py - contains imports for the objective function and constraints, CONSTANT assignments for functions and labeling, boundary ranges, the number of input variables, the number of output values, and the target values for the output
+   2) constr_F.py - contains a function with the problem constraints, both for the function and for error handling in the case of under/overflow.
+   3) func_F.py - contains a function with the objective function.
+   4) graph.py - contains a script to graph the function for visualization.

 <p align="center">
         <img src="https://github.com/LC-Linkous/bayesian_optimization_python/blob/main/media/himmelblau_plots.png" alt="Himmelblau function" height="250">